jlbradley1844/jlbradley1844.github.io/_drafts/the-unchristian-secret-behind-antiliberalism.md

-There is a lot to recommend to such an attitude, and were such people dominant within one of our political parties, the political situation in the country would look a good deal different and probably a good deal better.
+There is a lot to recommend to such an attitude, and were such people dominant within one of our political parties, the political situation in the country would look a good deal different and a good deal better.

 Many such people have figured out that conservatism has been ill-served by its marriage of convenience with commercial interests.
 This was never a terribly